rtal831/Recipe-App-rtal831/README.md

 ## Getting started

-Firsly, clone the repository into your local machine
+Firstly, clone the repository into your local machine

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+For further details, see /frontend/README.md

+However, if you wish to run the app from your machine, there are a few extra steps.
 This app requires [Node.js](https://nodejs.org/en) to be installed.
 Follow the installation instructions on the website to install Node.js, then follow the steps below:
 * Once Node.js is installed, navigate to the 'frontend' folder on the repository.
-* Run the command `npm install`.
+* Run the command `npm install` to install the necessary packages/dependencies.

 Now that next.js is installed correctly, we can run the application in 2 ways.
 * To run the development server, run the command `npm run dev`
 * To run in production mode, run the command `npm build` followed by `npm start`
 note: Development mode is recommended to be used during development as it is useful for debugging, while production mode is optimised for performance.

-Finally, copy and paste the localhost server link from the terminal into your web browser
+Finally, copy and paste the localhost server link from the terminal into your web browser to view the application.

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-For further details, see /frontend/README.md

 # Built with